A worked example illustrating a typical engagement scope and outcome. Not a real client case.

 The $4.2M round closed at a $21M pre-money valuation — a meaningful step up from the $16M that had been discussed in the failed Meridian conversations six months earlier.
 Better financials didn't just get the deal done; they improved the terms.
 When investors trust your numbers, they're more willing to pay a premium for the business behind them.

-The $5M increase in pre-money valuation ($21M vs. the previously discussed $16M) meant Sarah and her co-founder retained significantly more equity.
+The $5M increase in pre-money valuation ($21M vs. the previously discussed $16M) meant the founder and her co-founder retained significantly more equity.
 On a $4.2M raise, the difference between a $16M and $21M pre-money is roughly 4.2 percentage points of dilution avoided.
 That's millions of dollars in founder value over the life of the company.
 The financial infrastructure work paid for itself roughly 200x over.

-What Sarah Does on Monday Mornings Now
+What the founder Does on Monday Mornings Now

-Before the engagement, Sarah's Monday mornings looked like this: arrive at 7 AM, open the metrics spreadsheet, spend two hours trying to reconcile last week's Stripe transactions with the numbers in QuickBooks.
+Before the engagement, the founder's Monday mornings looked like this: arrive at 7 AM, open the metrics spreadsheet, spend two hours trying to reconcile last week's Stripe transactions with the numbers in QuickBooks.
 Find a discrepancy.
 Chase it through three tabs.
 Discover a customer was double-counted because they upgraded mid-month and the formula didn't handle plan changes.
 Fix the formula.
 Break a different formula.
 Give up at 9 AM and join the team standup with a vague sense that MRR was "probably around $200K."
 Repeat next Monday.

-Now, Sarah's Monday morning takes 15 minutes.
+Now, the founder's Monday morning takes 15 minutes.
 She opens the metrics dashboard, reviews the automated weekly summary (MRR movement, churn events, cash position, burn rate trend), flags anything that needs attention, and moves on.
 If there's a board meeting that month, the pack auto-generates with live data and she spends another 45 minutes on narrative commentary.
 Total weekly time on finance: about one hour.

 Why SaaS Companies Fail at Finance

-CloudSync's story is specific, but the pattern is universal.
+This story is specific, but the pattern is universal.
 In my work with SaaS companies from seed stage through Series B, I see the same failure modes repeat:

 1. Revenue Recognition Gets Ignored Until It Can't Be